kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Just be aware that this is different from Facebook Pay which is a service introduced in 2019 and allows users to send money to each other for free across Facebook's apps.

-Another payment initiative in preparation, where Facebook showed how bad it is when it comes to PR and communication, is **payment initiative called Libra (later renamed to Diem)** that was supposed to be a new worldwide currency and digital wallet based on blog-chain technology.
+Another payment initiative in preparation, where Facebook showed how bad it is when it comes to PR and communication, is **a payment initiative called Libra (later renamed to Diem)** that was supposed to be a new worldwide currency and digital wallet based on blog-chain technology.

 I will not expand here about Libra itself, but allow me just a few comments about the way it was introduced and that in the end, it is not so important for Facebook.
-For more info about Libra check [Wikipedia](https://en.wikipedia.org/wiki/Diem_(digital_currency)){:target="_blank"} which has a good summary of it.
+For more info about Libra, check [Wikipedia,](https://en.wikipedia.org/wiki/Diem_(digital_currency)){:target="_blank"} which has a good summary of it.

 Libra's introduction got into the news and caused a big wave among politicians, bankers, and financial regulators.
-The reasons it got so much attention when it was just an introduction of more or less standard digital wallet were driven mainly by the fact that it was introduced by Facebook, a company renowned for many privacy breaches.
+The reason it got so much attention when it was just an introduction of more or less standard digital wallet was that it was  introduced by Facebook, a company renowned for many privacy breaches.

-Libra introduction was also a direct threat to the banking and payment cartel-like industry.
+Libra's introduction was also a direct threat to the banking and payment cartel-like industry.
 Bankers and their regulators obviously were not very welcoming to the idea and managed to scare away most of Libra's original partners.

 One has to truly admire the audacity of Facebook to introduce Libra at a time when it still did not recover from its various data breaches.
 They did not see the issue in announcing that they would now like to take care also of people's money and make transaction data secure.
 That is admirable and terrifying at the same time.